 Self Defense Instructor Insurance

-Why do I need a Self Defense Instructor Insurance policy?
+Why do I need Self Defense Instructor Insurance?

 As a self defense instructor, you help people protect themselves from assault, robbery, and anything that comes their way.
 There’s nothing better than knowing you give your students the skills and confidence to walk down the street without fear.